VBonamassa3/VBonamassa3/README.md

 <h1 align="center">Hello there.
 My name is Vincent!</h1>
 <h3 align="center">I am studying for the process of obtaining my Bachelors in Computer Science!</h3>

+I am big into video games, and would love to get into some sort of development in the future.
+As it stands right now, this is where I'm at.
+Feel free to look at what I've done up to this point.

 <!--
 **VBonamassa3/VBonamassa3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.